We would love to hear from you.

 The average employee has to switch between 35 work-based applications over 1,100 times a day!
 Source -Pegasystems Inc.

-Luckily, there’s a solution that enables you to use an app within Teams.
+Luckily, there’s a solution that enables you to use an employee ideas app within Teams.
 Users have access to an online app store that enables them to download and use apps without ever having to leave Teams.

 You don't need more tools.